Ferromagnetic fragmented state in the pyrochlore Ho$_2$Ru$_2$O$_7$: Synthesis, structural properties and diffraction data refinement

 Neutron diffraction measurements were performed on the diffractometer D1B@ILL, with $\lambda=2.52$ \AA\ on a 3 g powder sample.
 The sample was contained in a vanadium sample holder and cooled down with a $^4$He orange cryostat.
 The diffractogram was first refined at 120 K, above the temperature of the magnetic transitions, using the {\sc Fullprof} software and the expected Fd$\bar{3}$m pyrochlore structure was recovered (See Figure \ref{fig:diffracto}).
 At 10 K, the parameter for the position of the oxygen is $x=0.335$ and the lattice constant is $a=10.11$ \AA.

 Similar parameters were later obtained on the time-of-flight diffractometer WISH@ISIS.
-A magnetic signal from Ho$_2$O$_3$ could be observed below $1.2$ K in these measurements (see Figure 5 of the main article).
+A magnetic signal from Ho$_2$O$_3$ could be observed below $1.2$ K in these measurements.

-As mentioned in the main text, the sample has evolved in time.
-After the third neutron diffraction scattering experiment on D1B, where the magnetic signal was found to have changed, a check of the sample was performed with X-ray diffraction.
-We obtained that an impurity of RuO$_2$ had developed, while the quantity of Ho$_2$O$_3$ had grown.
-The final composition was: (i) \HRO: 96.88 \% (ii) Ho$_2$O$_3$: 2.10 \% (iii) RuO$_2$: 1.02 \%.

-The neutron diffraction data refinement, using the FullProf software, was carried out as follows: \begin{itemize} \item Above $100$ K, the position of the zero angle as well as the scales of the sample phase and sample holder phases were defined. \item Between $10$ and $100$ K, the Ru magnetic structure was refined together with the lattice parameters.
+The neutron diffraction data refinement, using the FullProf software, was carried out as follows: \begin{itemize} \item Above 100 K, the position of the zero angle as well as the scales of the sample phase and sample holder phases were defined. \item Between 10 and 100 K, the Ru magnetic structure was refined together with the lattice parameters.
 Both $\psi_2$ and $\psi_3$ basis states from the $\Gamma_5$ representation were tested and yielded the same result.
-Below about $70$ K, the Ru moment stayed constant at $1.2$ $\mu_B$ per atom. \item Below $10$ K, both Ho and Ru magnetic structures were refined in the same phase, as to take into account possible interference effects.
+Below about 70 K, the Ru moment stayed constant at $1.2~\mu_{\rm B}$ per atom. \item Below 10 K, both Ho and Ru magnetic structures were refined in the same phase, as to take into account possible interference effects.
+Leaving the Ru moment as a variable did not significantly improve the quality of the fit, so it was left fixed at its 10~K value.
 A Lorentzian peak width parameter was added to take into account the broadening observed at low temperature.
-The lattice constant was kept fixed from the values determined at $10$ K. The Ho magnetic structure was refined as a harmonic fragment defined in Equation $2$ of the main text.
+The lattice constant was kept fixed from the values determined at 10~K. The Ho magnetic structure was refined as a harmonic fragment defined in Equation 2 of the main text.
 To improve the fit, we tried adding various magnetic tilts of allowed symmetries to the Ru magnetic structure, but this didn't show any improvements.
-It was therefore kept fixed at its $10$ K value. \end{itemize}
+It was therefore kept fixed at its 10 K value. \end{itemize}

+In the WISH data, an absorption parameter was included in the fits.
+It allows to take into account the effect of the absorption in the time-of-flight (TOF) experiments which is stronger at low $Q$ (large TOF) than at high $Q$ (small TOF).
+The resulting fit obtained for $T=0.7$ K is shown on figure \ref{fig:0p7K}.

+Polarized neutron scattering diffraction measurements were performed on D007@ILL with $\lambda=2.95$ \AA\ on a 1.9 g powder sample in a copper annular sample holder, cooled down to 60 mK in a dilution fridge.
+XYZ polarization analysis were performed using the 6-point method, after corrections using vanadium, quartz and background references \cite{Stewart09}.
+Before this experiment, new thermal treatments were performed on the sample, which allowed to reach a lower impurity level: 1.17(3) \% for Ho$_2$O$_3$ and 0.36(2) \% for RuO$_2$.